 This image is of a patient with Boerhaave syndrome.

 Chest radiographs show pneumomediastinum (arrows).

 Esophagram with extravasated water soluble contrast material in left hemithorax (asterisk)

-Perforation is almost always on left side of distal esophagus.
+Perforation is almost always on the left side of distal esophagus.

 Radiographs show mediastinal gas, effusion, and later pneumothorax.

-Esophagram is used to confirm leak, first with water-soluble contrast, then barium if no leak demonstrated.
+Esophagram is used to confirm leak, first with water-soluble contrast, then barium if no leak is demonstrated.